SamuraiWriter7/consciousness-circle-metadata-specification-v0.1/README.md

    Start with the overview, core concept, repository structure, and intended use cases.

 2. `schemas/consciousness-circle-metadata.schema.json`
-   Review the formal JSON Schema definition for Consciousness Circle metadata.
+   Review the current JSON Schema definition for Consciousness Circle metadata.

 3. `examples/note-article-consciousness-circle.sample.json`
-   See how the schema can be applied to a note-style article.
+   See how the v0.1-style schema can be applied to a note-style article.

 4. `docs/field-definitions.md`
    Read the detailed field definitions, allowed values, score interpretation, and RAG / Royalty OS usage notes.